Plasmonic upconversion of molecular vibration into light

 About these scientific visualizations

 Several mural artworks were commissionned by the Human Brain Project and were revealed at Bundestag German parliament, Paul-Löbe-Haus, Berlin on the 27th of November until December 19th, 2019.
-After that, the exhibition will move to the state parliament of Northrhine-Westfalia in Düsseldorf from January 21st to 31st.
+After that, the exhibition moved to the state parliament of Northrhine-Westfalia in Düsseldorf from January 21st to 31st, 2020.
+Later the exhibition moved to Oslo, Norway from September 16 to 28th 2020, an event organized by the faculties of Medicine and Life Science, University of Oslo.

-Scientific data was kindly provided by CNCR Amsterdam, Szeged University, Institut de Neurosciences de Marseilles, Charité University Berlin and Human Brain Project.
+Scientific data provenance: CNCR Amsterdam, Neuromorpho.org, Institut de Neurosciences de Marseilles, Charité University Berlin and Human Brain Project.

 For the production of the murals, I engineered software solutions with Python and C++ on top of Blender with my custom modification for large-scale graph visualization.
 This was deployed with Docker onto a Cray supercomputer at CSCS Lugano.